LR003 - Get the most out of LR Keywords

 Export Containing Keywords – If checked, when an image is exported that contains this KW, it will also look up the KW hierarchy to see if the parent is to be included with the exported image as well.
 Then if this checkbox is checked in that parent it checks the next higher parent until it encounters a KW with this unchecked at which point it stops.
 So with this feature I can assign KW “San Francisco” to an image and then when I export it I also automatically get its parents (California, United States, North America).

 Export Synonyms – Check this box if you want the synonyms of this KW included on exported images

 Person – This check box identifies this KW as referring to a person.
-This means that the KW may refer to a portion of an image rather than the entire image (typically a face).
+This means that the KW may refer to a portion of an image (typically a face) rather than the entire image.
 In the export dialog there is another checkbox that says to either include or exclude “people” KW’s.
-In other words if you exclude “people” KW’s on export it is looking for this checkbox on each KW it is considering including on the photo.
+In other words if you exclude “people” KW’s on export it is looking for this checkbox on each KW it is considering including with the photo.